Verian-Standard/page/index.md

 ## How It Works: Visualizing Trust

 An AI model generates text with a `<cite>` tag.
-The **Verian Verification Protocol (CVP)** then independently validates, corrects, and renders the final, truthful statement with a citation marker that transparently indicates the verification journey.
+The **Verian Verification Protocol (VVP)** then independently validates, corrects, and renders the final, truthful statement with a citation marker that transparently indicates the verification journey.

 #### Rendered User Experience: